cwahlfeldt/cwahlfeldt.github.io/content/_index.md

 I currently have a few open source projects in development:

 - [Undergang](https://github.com/cwahlfeldt/Undergang): Tactics roguelike game in C# and Godot
-- [llming](https://github.com/cwahlfeldt/llming): Chat gui in Rust using libcomsic
+- [llming](https://github.com/cwahlfeldt/llming): Chat gui in Rust using lib comsic
 - beatboi: Tiny rhythm game that syncs with any audio file
 - make-midi: Small server that converts song files to midi